bihor/fp_newsletter/Documentation/User/Index.rst

 ============

 This extension can be configured via TypoScript and via FlexForms.
 Users will use the FlexForms.
-Here you find a screenshot of the FlexForm settings:
+Here you find a screenshot of some FlexForm settings:

 .. figure:: ../Images/UserManual/BackendView.png
-   :width: 660px
+   :width: 457px
    :alt: Backend view

    Default Backend view of the plugin